Section 2 - Plan Administration

 - Monitor the effectiveness of risk management controls and implement changes where appropriate.

 RMT is responsible for coordinating and implementing risk management programs within our university departments and at our university facilities.
-Departments and facilities should assist Risk Management Team in identifying, measuring and minimizing exposures to loss by:
+Departments and facilities will assist RMT in identifying, measuring and minimizing exposures to loss by:

 - Conducting facility inspections to identify and address safety hazards;

 - Conducting services and operations in accordance with applicable laws, regulations, and safety standards;

 - Properly reporting accidents, incidents and unsafe conditions;

 - Reviewing losses to identify trends or situations requiring loss prevention efforts;

 - Ensuring policies and procedures remain current, are communicated to all employees and enforced;

 - Drafting all contracts with the appropriate risk management language;

 - Communicating to the Risk Management Team changes in exposures; and